 Water and Snacks

 Staying fed and hydrated on the range is important.
 If you’re outside all day, chances are the heat and temperatures are going to put your body under stress, or you’re going to burn a lot of calories trying to stay warm.
-The air circulation system at indoor ranges also tends to keep them at a cooler temperature, although not all ranges have air condition which can lead to higher temperatures in the summertime – know what it’s like inside the range before you head off on an all-day excursion.
+The air circulation system at indoor ranges also tends to keep them at a cooler temperature, although not all ranges have air conditioning which can lead to higher temperatures in the summertime – know what it’s like inside the range before you head off on an all-day excursion.
 And always remember to hydrate; whether you’re outside or inside, it can really make a difference in how you feel at the end of the day.

 This seems pretty straightforward, but what happens if you’re in the middle of the class and your gun breaks?
-It’s happened before and it will happen again, having a backup firearm for you class or match is never a bad idea.
+It’s happened before and it will happen again, having a backup firearm for your class or match is never a bad idea.
 Also, if other people are coming with you for a fun day at the range, consider if you have anything that they might like to try.
 You might just talk someone into a new purchase!

 Ensure that you have the proper caliber ammunition with you before leaving for the range.
 Also, make sure that you have the right type.
-You don’t want to shoot a 1,200 round class with high-pressure defensive rounds, not only will it be uncomfortable but it’s hard on your wrists.
-For matches, you have to make sure you ammunition makes the minimum power factor.
+You don’t want to shoot a 1,200-round class with high-pressure defensive rounds, not only will it be uncomfortable but it’s hard on your wrists.
+For matches, you have to make sure your ammunition makes the minimum power factor.
 If it’s just for fun, make sure the ammunition you have is a light load that will be fun to shoot for a long period of time!
 If you’re doing some hard defensive training, have a mix of your defensive ammunition and your training ammunition.

 Whether your firearm uses magazines, speed loaders, or clips having the proper loading device can save you a lot of time on the range.
 Not that putting rounds in one by one isn’t fun, but no one wants to shoot three hundred rounds that way.
 Think we’re being ridiculous?
 We’ve left our magazines at home more times than we care to count.
 It’s an important thing to have on your checklist.